Beginning Band FAQ

 When can I sign up for band?

-YOU MUST ATTEND our Beginning Band Signup Night on April 22.
+YOU MUST ATTEND our Beginning Band Sign-up Night on Tuesday, May 1st, at WAUCONDA MIDDLE SCHOOL.
 Last names beginning with A-K can attend at 6PM, and L-Z at 7:30.
 If you cannot attend your session, feel free to attend the other.
-If you ABSOLUTELY CANNOT ATTEND, please contact Mr. Hunter at email@example.com or Mr. Rychecky at firstname.lastname@example.org as soon as possible.
+If you ABSOLUTELY CANNOT ATTEND, please contact Mr. Hunter at firstname.lastname@example.org, Mr. Rychecky at email@example.com, or Mrs. Tyler at firstname.lastname@example.org as soon as possible.

 Can I participate in sports and clubs if I am in band?

 ABSOLUTELY!
-In fact, most of the students in band at WMS and MMS participate in some form of after-school activity.
+In fact, most of the students in band at WMS and MMS participate in some form of after-school activity, sport or club.
 Band occurs entirely during the school day, with the exception of the four concerts we give in the evening throughout the school year.

 Will I still have a study hall if I am in band?

 YES!
-In the 2015-2016 school year, 6th Grade Band members will have a study hall.
+6th Grade Band members will have a study hall.
 Band will be scheduled as the exploratory class for the year.
 Students wishing to participate in Art or Drama will have extra-curricular club opportunities once the year begins.

 How much money will it cost?

-There is a band-participation fee of $40, in addition to the price of securing an instrument to play.
+There is a band participation fee of $40, in addition to the price of securing an instrument to play.
 Quinlan & Fabish Music offers an exceptional rent-to-own program, and their prices can be found at www.qandf.com.
-You will have an opportunity to rent an instrument from Quinlan & Fabish at our parent night on May 17th.
+You will have an opportunity to rent an instrument from Quinlan & Fabish at our parent night on Tuesday, May 1st.
 If you already own an instrument, or find a quality-instrument somewhere else, you are welcome to use that too!

 I found an instrument super-cheap at the grocery store, should I get it?

 Musical instruments are finely-crafted mechanisms, requiring extensive knowledge, skill and quality control on behalf of the manufacturer.
 A quality instrument purchased from a reputable music store has the potential to last a lifetime.
 Remember, you pay for what you get!
-Common, high-quality brands of instrument can be found at the link below.
+Common, high-quality brands of instrument can be found on the back of this sheet.

 How much time will I need to practice?